HowToDoInJava

 B

-SynchronizedHashMap is allows only one thread to perform read/write operations at a time because all of its methods are declared synchronized.
-ConcurrentHashMap allows multiple threads to work independently on different segments in the map.
-This allows higher degree of concurrency in ConcurrentHashMap and thus improve performance of the application in whole.
+The SynchronizedHashMap allows only one thread to perform read/write operations at a time because all of its methods are declared synchronized.
+Concurrenthashmap allows multiple threads to work independently on different segments in the map.
+This allows a higher degree of concurrency in ConcurrentHashMap and thus improves the application’s overall performance.

 Map<Integer, String> syncHashMap = Collections.synchronizedMap(new HashMap<>());